chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< note >}}

--   User only needs to create/setup **the bastion node** with IAM role of Admin acess, API gateway access and s3 bucket access attached to it.
+-   User only needs to create/setup **the bastion node** with IAM role of Admin access, and s3 bucket access attached to it.
 -   It is adviceble to create bastion server (EC2 instance) in a new VPC.
 -   Following config will create s3 bucket for backup.